joeynaor/writeups/2019-11-27_Vulnhub_Djin1.md

 hitting tcp 192.168.1.102:3409
 ```

-Followed by another full port scan to see if anything changed:
+Followed by another full port scan to see if anything has changed:
 ```bash
 root@kali:~# nmap -sV -p- ctf
 Starting Nmap 7.80 ( https://nmap.org ) at 2019-11-27 12:39 EST